 Grief is exhausting.
 You’re processing not only your sudden return but also global trauma, uncertainly, a new way of living, studying, working…that’s a lot to process.
 So, if you’re extra tired, if you’re having trouble focusing on anything for very long, if you just want to watch Netflix, don’t beat yourself up.
 The good news is that you won’t feel this way forever!
 It will pass, and you will get back to “normal” at some point.
 In the meantime, cut yourself some slack while also taking good care of yourself.

 At first it was constant and unrelenting.
 I couldn’t escape it as my brain tried to process what was happening.
 Soon, however, the waves were less overwhelming, and then they came less frequently.
 Later, the waves became much more manageable, and then they receded almost completely.

 If uncomfortable or painful feelings overcome you, try not to fight them or run from them.
 Learn to just sit with them, even if just briefly at first.
-Remind yourself that even though it might hurt to feel them, your emotions can’t actually hurt you and once they’ve been felt, they’ll go away.
-Emotions just want to be felt, and feeling those emotions in re-entry is one way to take those re-entry rocks out of your re-entry backpack.
+Remind yourself that even though it might hurt to feel them, your emotions can’t actually hurt you.
+And once they’ve been felt, they’ll go away.
+Emotions just want to be felt, and letting yourself feel a range of emotions in re-entry is one way to take those re-entry rocks out of your re-entry backpack.

 5. Having someone “hold space” for me helped tremendously.